Dealing With Eyestrain

 General Tips for Preventing Eyestrain

-If you work in front of a screen, take the following additional steps:
+If you work in front of a screen, make these adjustments:

-Take the following steps to maximize the lighting conditions on and around your computer screen:
+To have good lighting on and around your computer screen:

 American Academy of Ophthalmology